tbrockman/cf-takehome/README.md

 ## What's missing for production

 * Auth*:
-  * Redis is accessible to anyone, we would want to restrict access to certain privileged accounts (and store those credentials in a secret management tool of some sort)
+  * Redis is accessible to anyone, we would want to restrict access to certain accounts (and store those credentials in a secret management tool of some sort)
   * No authentication for the shortener service itself.
 Anyone can create and delete whatever links they want.
 Since this is an internal service, we would likely want to implement something OpenID/SAML compatible to facilitate single-sign on.
 There's also an exposed endpoint that you can use to drop all data in Redis.
 * Redis:
   * Transactions: